ibm-cloud-architecture/eda-tech-academy/docs/index.md

 We recognize that not every student will have the same level of knowledge of Event Streams and integration capability or even Java development background.
 We propose two different tracks depending of your current skill level:

-1. **Beginner journey**: do the lab 0, which is about being confortable to demonstrate Event Streams from "A to Z": this is a good 3 hours run thru exercise that will give you access to a lot of content you should be able to leverage overtime.
+1. **Beginner journey**: do the demonstration lab, which is about being confortable to demonstrate Event Streams from "A to Z": this is a good 3 hours run thru exercise that will give you access to a lot of content you should be able to leverage overtime.
 You may also do the lab 1 as this is a system design mockup exercise, that should help you in the future.
-[Go to **Track 1** - lab 0 >>](./lab0/)
+[Go to **Track 1** - demonstration lab >>](./demo/)

 1. **Advance journey**: Perform labs 1 to 4, this is about learning Kafka Stream, Quarkus application, using Configuration as Code for OpenShift deployment and GitOps approach.
 A full story and a set of reusable assets you may want to reuse to build you future proof of concepts.
-You can also review quickly the lab 0, as it could be helpful, as a script to answer specific customer's questions.
+You can also review quickly the demonstration lab, as it could be helpful, as a script to answer specific customer's questions.
 [Continue to the goals section below >>](#advance-journey-goals)

 ## Advance Journey Goals: